FelixAburto/Implementing-a-SIEM-In-Azure-and-Mapping-Live-Cyber-Attacks/README.md

 <h2>Project Walkthrough</h2>

-### Creating the Honey Pot:
+### Creating the honeypot:

 <br />
-The first thing to do is create a honey pot virtual machine in Azure and configure its firewall to allow all traffic into the virtual machine:
+The first thing to do is create a honeypot virtual machine in Azure and configure its firewall to allow all traffic into the virtual machine:

 <br />